-- 1.2.3 Flat framings and flat proframings In this section we discuss 'flat framings': these provide an important class of integrable framings for which, as it will turn out, the correspondence between framings and proframings will be fully restored.
-Intuitively, flatness can be thought of as requiring framed spaces to 'trivialize' as framed subspaces of standard framed euclidean space. - 1.2.3.1 Flat framings We start by generalizing the definition of framed realizations of n-embedded framed simplices to the case of framed simplicial complexes (see Definition 1.1.38).
+1.2.2 Flatness In this section we discuss 'flat framings': intuitively, flatness can be thought of as requiring framed spaces to 'trivialize' as framed subspaces of standard framed euclidean space.
+We start by generalizing the definition of framed realizations of n-embedded framed simplices to the case of framed simplicial complexes (see Definition 1.1.38).

-Figure 1.33: Flat framings are determined by their framed realizations.
+Figure 1.20: Flat framings are determined by their framed realizations.

-We will be interested in framed realizations that are sufficiently regular in that they have 'framed bounded' images.
-The appropriate framed notion of bounds is spelled out in the following definition.
+We will be interested in framed realizations that are sufficiently regular in that they have bounded images that interplay nicely with the framing of euclidean space.
+The appropriate notion of 'framed bounds' is spelled out in the following definition.